-12. Complaints against a Licensed Premises
+12 12.
+Complaints against a Licensed Premises

-- 12.1 The Licensing Authority will investigate relevant complaints against licensed premises of any description.
+- 12.1 12.1-The Licensing Authority will investigate relevant complaints against licensed premises of any description.
 In the first instance, complainants should raise the complaint directly with the licence holder or business concerned.
-All complaints will be investigated and enforcement action taken in accordance with the Licensing Authority's Complaints Procedure.
+All complaints will be investigated by the licensing department and enforcement action taken as deemed appropriate and proportionate to the findings and circumstances of each complaint.
 It is recognised that another agency may be the more appropriate body to investigate the complaint.
-In such circumstances, the Licensing Authority will maintain liaison with that agency. - 12.2 Where necessary, the Licensing Authority will initially arrange a meeting with the licence holder to address, clarify and try to resolve the issues of concern. - 12.3 This process will not override the right of any interested party or responsible authority to request a review of a licence by the Licensing Committee at any stage following the grant of a premises licence or if the particular concerns are not addressed in a way that fulfils the licensing objectives.
+In such circumstances, the Licensing Authority will maintain liaison with that agency. - 12.2 Where necessary, the Licensing Authority will initially arrange a meeting with the licence holder to address, clarify and try to resolve the issues of concern. - 12.3 This process will not override the right of any interested party or Responsible Authority to request a review of a licence by the Licensing Committee at any stage following the grant of a premises licence or if the particular concerns are not addressed in a way that fulfils the licensing objectives.

-13. Reviews
+13 Reviews

-- 13.1 Requests for a review of a premises licence can be made by interested parties or responsible authorities.
+- 13.1 Requests for a review of a premises licence can be made by interested parties or Responsible Authorities.
 However, it is for this Licensing Authority to decide whether the review is to be carried out.
 This will be on the basis of whether the request for the review: - a) is relevant to the matters listed below; - b) is frivolous or vexatious; - c) will certainly not cause this authority to wish alter/revoke/suspend the licence; - d) is substantially the same as previous representations or requests for review.